NEUROIMAGING / COMPUTED TOMOGRAPHY

 - IC – internal capsule (any portion)

-- M1-3 are at the level of the basal ganglia
+- C, L, IC, I, and M1-3 are assessed on axial scans at the basal ganglia level

-- M2 – MCA cortex lateral to insular ribbon corresponding to the anterior temporal lobe
+- M2 – MCA cortex lateral to the insular ribbon, corresponding to the anterior temporal lobe

 - M3 – posterior MCA cortex corresponding to the posterior temporal lobe

-- M4-5 are above the basal ganglia at the level of the ventricles
+- M4-5 are above the basal ganglia at the level of the lateral ventricles (supraganglionic level)

 - M4 – anterior MCA territory immediately superior to M1